escowles/recipes/_posts/2020-11-22-labelle-mac-and-cheese.md

 no-bake version: after adding the macaroni, return to heat and cook until cheese is thoroughly melted, about 10 minutes.

 source: <https://www.washingtonpost.com/food/2020/11/13/patti-labelle-macaroni-and-cheese-recipe/>

+---

+9/23/2024: deprecating this recipe — i never made it and see that i made several adjustments because i don't want to use muenster and velveeta, so why bother?